tinymce/tinymce/modules/mcagar/docs/bdd.md

 # BDD testing

-The following are the primary modules used when testing TinyMCE using the behaviour driven development tests.
+The following are the primary modules used when testing TinyMCE using the behavior-driven development tests.

 ## TinyHooks

 The `TinyHooks` module registers `before` and `after` hooks to set up TinyMCE in a test.
 It takes the TinyMCE settings and will then initialize the editor during the test suite setup phase.
 Additional module setup functions (such as a plugin constructor) can also be provided and will be called before the editor is initialized.
-The editor instance can be accessed by calling the `editor()` function on the object returned by the hook function.
+The editor instance can be accessed inside a test by calling the `editor()` function on the object returned by the hook function.

 > 💡 **Note:** The editor is only initialized once per suite instead of per test, so be sure to close open dialogs, or reset any state after each test.